bevesce/TodoFlow/README.md

 # Overview #

-Topy module provides API for interacting with todo lists in plain text files with [taskpaperlike][] format with powerful [query syntax][query].
+Topy module provides API for interacting with todo lists in plain text files with [taskpaperlike][] format with powerful query syntax.
 It provides functions to modify lists and to convert them to markdown, html and XML used in [Alfred2][] workflow.
-See [utilities][] for examples of what can be done with it.
+See utilities for examples of what can be done with it.

-You can jump straight to Alfred2 [workflow]s if you here for that.
+You can jump straight to Alfred2 workflows if you here for that.

 # Usage #